HQ20/contracts/contracts/access/README.md

 * function `removeMember(address _member, bytes32 _roleId)`: Removes `_member` as a member from the role denoted by `_roleId`.
 * function `hasRole(address _member, bytes32 _roleId)`: Returns `true` if `_member` is a member of the role denoted by `_roleId`, and `false` otherwise.
 Reverts if a role denoted by `_roleId` doesn't exist.
 * function `enumerateMembers(bytes32 _roleId)`: Returns all members from the role denoted by `_roleId`.

-In `RBACExtended.sol`:
-* bytes32[] public roleList: An iterable array with all the roles ever created.
-* function `rolesForMember(address _member)`: Returns an array with all the roles held by the `_member`.
-The array is padded with NO_ROLE at the end.